-Commando 3 Trailer: Vidyut Jammwal Is Back With Kicks & Punches!
+Commando 3 Trailer: Vidyut Jammwal Is Back With The Kicks & Punches!

-Vidyut Jammwal is back with the third installment of his 'Commando' franchise and this time too, he is out beating the bad guys to pulp.
+Vidyut Jammwal is back with the third installment of his 'Commando' franchise and this time too, he is out beating the bad guys to a pulp.
 The makers of 'Commando 3' have released the official trailer of the film and we must say it's quite action-packed.

 Vidyut took to his Twitter page to share the sneak-peek and wrote, "The Indian Commando is finally UNLEASHED! #Commando3Trailer Releasing Nov 29." (sic)